jsenv/core/readme.md

 - :sparkles: Same dev experience for source and test files
 - :ok_hand: Seamless integration with standard HTML, CSS and JS

-Jsenv is NOT a tool for fullstack projects where client and server code can be mixed in a file.<br />
+Jsenv is designed for projects where client and server codebases are independent.<br />
-Jsenv is designed for projects where client and server codebases are independent.
+Jsenv produces static files.

 # Demo